rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

 ## Extend UJ with a another tool, eg Nexus
 Now, we have our projects, necessary rolebindings and Jenkins up and running.
 We also need a repository to manage and store our artifacts.
 Nexus is here to help!
-We can use Nexus helm chart to deploy it.
+We can use Nexus Helm chart to deploy it.
 And since this is GitOps, all we need to do is extend UJ!
 Because if it is not in Git, it's not REAL! ;)

 <p class="warn">
     ⛷️ <b>NOTE</b> ⛷️ - If you switch to a different CodeReady Workspaces environment, please run below commands before going forward.